elenderg/PAL-1000/instruções de compilação.md

 `If the flag is not set, compile the routine reference given the rider (definite article).`

-`If the rider's token is not any possessive, abort with "_I was expecting an 's, but found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not any possessive, abort with "I was expecting an 's, but found '_" then the rider's token then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`

 `Scan a name given the rider.`

-`Add another monikette to the routine reference given "_'s "_ then the name.`
+`Add another monikette to the routine reference given "'s "_ then the name.`

-`If the rider's token is not "_into", abort with "_I was expecting the word 'into', but found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not "_into", abort with "I was expecting the word 'into', but found '_" then the rider's token then "_'._" and the rider; exit.`

-`Add a third monikette to the routine reference given "_into".`
+`Add a third monikette to the routine reference given "into".`

 `Move the rider (compiler rules).`

-`If the rider's token is not any indefinite article, abort with "_I was expecting an indefinite article, but found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not any indefinite article, abort with "I was expecting an indefinite article, but found '_" then the rider's token then "_'._" and the rider; exit.`

 `Compile the routine reference given the rider (indefinite article).`